gate/gateapi-csharp/docs/SpotApi.md

             Configuration config = new Configuration();
             config.BasePath = "https://api.gateio.ws/api/v4";
             var apiInstance = new SpotApi(config);
-            var currencyPair = "BTC_USDT";  // string | Currency pair.
+            var currencyPair = "BTC_USDT";  // string | Currency pair
-            var limit = 100;  // int? | Maximum recent data points to return. `limit` is conflicted with `from` and `to`.
+            var limit = 100;  // int? | Maximum number of recent data points to return. `limit` conflicts with `from` and `to`.
 If either `from` or `to` is specified, request will be rejected. (optional)  (default to 100) var from = 1546905600;  // long? | Start time of candlesticks, formatted in Unix timestamp in seconds.
-Default to`to - 100 * interval` if not specified (optional) var to = 1546935600;  // long? | Specify the end time of the K-line chart, defaults to current time if not specified, note that the time format is Unix timestamp with second precision specified (optional) var interval = "30m";  // string | Interval time between data points.
-Note that `30d` means 1 natual month, not 30 days (optional)  (default to 30m)
+Default to`to - 100 * interval` if not specified (optional) var to = 1546935600;  // long? | Specify the end time of the K-line chart, defaults to current time if not specified, note that the time format is Unix timestamp with second precision (optional) var interval = "30m";  // string | Time interval between data points.
+Note that `30d` represents a calendar month, not aligned to 30 days (optional)  (default to 30m)

             try
             {
-                // Market candlesticks.
+                // Market K-line chart
                 List<List<string>> result = apiInstance.ListCandlesticks(currencyPair, limit, from, to, interval);
                 Debug.WriteLine(result);
             }